Can You Go to a Gastroenterologist Without a Referral?

 Relief is closer than you think—Contact the best gastroenterologist in Brooklyn today! 📅🦠

-Do You Always Need a Referral to See a Gastroenterologist?
+Do You Need a Referral to See a Gastroenterologist?

 Usually, a referral isn’t required to see a gastroenterologist.
 Still, this depends on your health insurance plan.
 Some plans let you go directly to a specialist, while others require a referral from your primary care physician.